phpandroidgladiator/todoist-api/source/index.md

 ### Python

-> You can install the Todoist Python library from the PyPI with:
+> You can install the Todoist Python library from PyPI with:

 ```
 $ pip install todoist-python